Sungyeon Hong

 What is your teaching style?

 My teaching is grounded in inquiry, reflection, and learning by making.
-I aim to help students develop conceptual clarity while also engaging with practical tools, prototypes, examples, and situated problems.
+I aim to help students develop conceptual clarity by breaking complex ideas into digestible pieces that can be communicated thoughtfully to diverse audiences.
+Along the way, I encourage students to learn through practical tools, prototypes, interactive demonstrations, real-world examples, and situated problems, building confidence not only in understanding complexity but also in explaining it.

 Collaboration and public engagement